sfmohassel/libc.orm/README.md

 # libc.orm
-A micro ORM based on Dapper, a part of FluentMigrator and SqlKata.
-This ORM lets you migrate your
+## A micro ORM based on Dapper, a part of FluentMigrator and SqlKata.
+This ORM lets you migrate your database tables (using FluentMigrator syntax)